preparation and aftercare

 2. Exfoliate thoroughly

 Using a damp exfoliating mitt, gently scrub your entire body from head to toe.
+An exfoliating mitt creates the smoothest base for even color

 • No soap or product while exfoliating

-• Loofahs and sugar scrubs don’t exfoliate deeply enough
+• Loofahs and sugar scrubs don’t exfoliate deeply enough.

+• Pay extra attention to dry areas like ankles, knees, elbows, underarms, back of arms, neck, tops of hands and feet.
 These areas absorb more color, so a good scrub here makes all the difference.

 4. Moisturize